 In addition to training, Katie is also involved with many local dog organizations and rescues by assisting with training, lectures, and consultations.
 She lives on property owned by long-time Great Dane breeders and has been their dog caretaker since 1999.

 Tyson is a rat terrier born on 11/28/97.
 Katie adopted Tyson from Hooterville Pets in April of 1999.
 She was his fourth home due to his general terrier naughtiness and aggression issues.
 With a little work though, he soon became her demo dog for her obedience classes and became great at helping to socialize other dogs.
 He also introduced Katie to all things terrier and has competed in agility and earthdog trials, taken many tracking lessons, and even starred in an independent film or two.
 Tyson completed his Master’s Agility Dog title in USDAA in January of 2009 and retired from the sport in October of 2010.
-His retirement activities include AKC Rally Obedience where he is now trialing at the Excellent level and K9 Nose Work.
+His retirement activities included AKC Rally Obedience and K9 Nose Work.
 Who says you can’t teach an old dog new tricks??!!

 Update: According to Front & Finish magazine, Tyson made the top 10 in the National Standings for Rally Obedience for 2010!
 At the Novice level he was the #2 rat terrier and #3 overall in the Miscellaneous Group.
 In the combined Advanced/Excellent level, he was the #3 rat terrier and #8 in the Miscellaneous Group.